-Through Urban Imprint, Dr. Alfonzo has been demystifying how interactions between the built environment and human activity impact economic, social and ecological value.
-Working with planning and real estate industry professionals, Urban Imprint then leverages that know-how to develop evidence-based sustainable planning, design, and development solutions.
-State of Place, as the marquee offering of Urban Imprint, as a way to integrate Urban Imprint’s empirical approach and methodology into an easy to use, yet comprehensive design, planning, and economic development decision-making and scenario analysis tool that serves to enhance the triple bottom line.
+Through Urban Imprint, Dr. Alfonzo has been demystifying how interactions between the built environment and human activity impact economic, social and ecological value for a decade.
+Working with planning and real estate industry professionals, Urban Imprint leverages that know-how to develop evidence-based sustainable planning, design, and development solutions.
+In 2011, State of Place began as a marquee offering of Urban Imprint, as a way to integrate Urban Imprint’s empirical approach and methodology into an easy to use, yet comprehensive design, planning, and economic development decision-making and scenario analysis tool that serves to enhance the triple bottom line.
 State of Place is now a sister, startup company to Urban Imprint.